Caio-Cacholas/SpatialRepresentationURN-GUI/README.md

 OSMnx integration: geocode a place, fetch the street network (point buffer or polygon), and convert to GeoDataFrames.

-Powered by OSMnx (Geoff Boeing) — repo: https://github.com/gboeing/osmnx
+Powered by OSMnx (Geoff Boeing) — repo: https://github.com/gboeing/osmnx Boeing, G. (2025).
+Modeling and Analyzing Urban Networks and Amenities with OSMnx.
+Geographical Analysis, published online ahead of print. doi:10.1111/gean.70009

 Local data support: load .shp, and auto-generate stable full_ids when missing.